HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - You can also take the conversation to somewhere like Telegram and send voice messages to make yourself seem more human.
 - When you try and do business with somebody, if you have any bad thoughts or any judgments about them, they will feel it.
 Humans are wired to feel what the other person deep down inside feels.
 Beware of your emotional outputs.
 ### Follow up
 - Make sure to initiate your follow up with *you offering value* by taking notes about them, remember their goals and keep an eye out for any content, resources, or people you can send their way.
+Never do something like _“Hey — checking in!
+Wanna buy??”_
 - By this point you've built a pretty damn solid connection.
 You've given value to the point where they are ready to return the favor.
 - If your plan is to leverage their audience for growth, be sure to write a post that *they would want* to share.
 Then, you can send it to them and mention that they inspired that post.
 Remember to ask for their permission to mention their name/work in your post.
 For example:
 	- "*Ayy, I was inspired by our previous conversation.
 I'm planning to write a post about it.
 Could I mention you and your work in it?*"